 Cannabidiol (CBD) is a substance derived from the cannabis plant that does not have the psychoactive properties that tetrahydrocannabinol (THC) does.
-Its legality is still unclear.
-This page will provide you with information about CBD.
+Hemp is defined in Section 121.001 of the Texas Agriculture Code:

-In the past two years, there have been changes in how CBD is viewed under the law at both the state and federal level.
-Below are links to read the text of this legislation.
-The federal bill became law on December 20th, 2018, and the Texas bill was signed into law by the governor on June 10th, 2019.
+In the past several years, there have been changes in how CBD is viewed under the law at both the state and federal levels.
+At the federal level, the 2018 Farm bill went into effect on December 20th, 2018.
+House Bill 1325, the Texas bill that created Chapters 121 and 122 of the Texas Agriculture Code, became effective on June 10th, 2019.

 For a detailed explanation of the developments in the law surrounding CBD, please see the article entitled "CBD: The Evolving Landscape of Laws and Regulations" written by Elizabeth F. Griffin in the State Bar of Texas's 2019 Food and Drug Law Continuing Legal Education course.
 Ms. Griffin explains what CBD is and cites to relevant state and federal resources on the topic.